 When you're selling something, it's more important than ever to have a "Call-To-Action" in Your Sales Copy.
 The Call-To-Action Culminates The Whole Sales Pitch.
 If you are not familiar with The Call-To-Action Technique; It's The Part Of The Copy That Convinces The Customer To Make A Decision.

-There's The “Get This Product Now!” or “Buy Now!”
+For Example: There's The “Get This Product Now!” or “Buy Now!”
 In Almost Every Sales Copy.
 The Whole Copy Should Be Formed To Point To The Call-To-Action; Since The Call-To-Action Is The Final Step In Securing The Sale!

 Ideas For The 2nd & 3rd Up-Sell